salmaelsayed15/account_transfer/README.md

 # Django Fund Transfer Web Application

 This Django-based web application facilitates transferring funds between accounts.
-It also supports importing accounts via CSV, viewing accounts, and performing fund transfers.
-Below is the documentation for how to run the app, interact with the API routes, and use the CSV import feature.
+It also supports importing accounts via CSV/JSON/XSLX, viewing accounts, getting account details, and performing fund transfers.
+Below is the documentation for how to run the app, interact with the API routes, and use the import feature.

 ## Features